Canadian Masters Athletics

 Presentation of awards

-Awards will be formally presented at the 47th annual CMA Outdoor Track and Field Championships in Regina, Saskatchewan.
-The formal ceremony will be during the CMA Annual Awards Dinner on Saturday July 30, 2022 to be held at The Atlas Hotel.
-Tickets to the banquet can be purchased through registration package at Trackie.com.
+The Athlete of the Year awards will be formally presented at the 48th annual CMA Outdoor Track and Field Championships in Langley, British Columbia, as part of the CMA Annual Awards Dinner on Saturday, August 12, 2023, to be held at The Coast Langley City Hotel and Convention Centre.
+For Information on the Championships and tickets to the banquet please consult the Meet Package at Trackie.com.